-- Prepare students for studio recitals and evaluations.
+- Prepare students for workshops, recitals, and annual evaluations.

-- Master’s degree in performance, pedagogy or equivalent work experience
+- Master’s degree in performance or pedagogy preferred, or equivalent work experience.

 - Documented successful teaching experience.